kaspanet/rusty-kaspa/docs/pr-fast-trusted-relay.md

 - **Loss tolerance**: FEC allows recovery even when packets are lost in lossy network conditions
 - **Parallel processing**: Multi-threaded pipeline saturates bandwidth

 One trade-off is that the FTR bypasses block signaling and propagates whole blocks.
 Furthermore, FEC increases the bandwidth usage, which quickly compounds with the number of peers in the network.
-As such, a large network bandwidth should be a prerequisite to run such a network.
-That being said, facilitating 7-12 peers (which should easily be enough for a good globally dispersed network) on a 1Gbit or 10Gbit connection should easily be sustainable.
+As such, a large network bandwidth should be a prerequisite to run such a FTR network.
+That being said, facilitating 10-20 peers (which should easily be enough for a good globally dispersed network) on a 1Gbit or 10Gbit connection should easily be sustainable, As should a small handful of peers on even more limited bandwidth.

 ## Architecture